May 25, 2026

 FAQs

 Is the External Secrets Operator production-ready?
 Yes.
 ESO is a CNCF Sandbox project with adoption by major companies.
-It handles thousands of secrets in production clusters.
-The project has regular releases and strong community support.

 The implication